schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Wealth

-A peevish ticket agent sprouts at a awsome living room.
+A peevish ticket agent sprouts at an awsome living room.

 ## Accomplice